 - This foot work is functionally connected to the body mechanics that launch each kick, punch, or other technique.

 - Taido uses dynamic body movement to create powerful strikes and control the spatial relationship with the opponent.

 - Taido’s strategic element is based on creative responses to unfolding situations rather than preset patterns of attack and defense.

 - Taido’s movements are designed for promoting health and longevity.

 But after saying all that, unless you’ve actually seen Taido, you probably still won’t have any real idea what I mean by the above.

-This video was made with care by someone who loves Taido.
+This video was made with care by a friend of mine who loves Taido.

 You can also check out some Taido videos on YouTube.
 I can’t vouch for the quality of anything you see there, but I think they can give you an idea of what kinds of movements we practice.